ScriptBasic/WinPBX/docs/CPrint Class/00-Index.md

 # <a name="PrintBitmap"></a>PrintBitmap

-Prints a Windows bitmap in the attached printer.
+Prints a Windows bitmap to the attached printer.

 ```
 FUNCTION PrintBitmap ( _